curtiscarlsen/curtiscarlsen/C++ Design Patterns.md

 ## Single Responsibility per class

 ## Open to extension, closed to change
-classes should be able to extend where needed without recoding the class
+classes should be able to extend where needed without re-coding the class

-## Liskov Substitition Principle
+## Liskov Substition Principle
-subclasses should be directly substitutable for the base class
+sub-classes should be directly substitutable for the base class

 ## Interface Segregation Principle
 sub-classes should not have to define interfaces they do not use